mbbx6spp/styleguides/README.md

 I am sick of putting this stuff up for a vote every new team I create or start up.
-It consumes less time if we just use a set of conventions and standards that we are already content with then iterate on those for our teams needs.
+It consumes less time if we just use a set of conventions and standards that we are already content with then iterate on those for our team's needs.

 ## Intent